walter-a-jablonowski/iol/README.md

 Codes are case insensitive.
 Signs used `123456789ABCDEFGHJKMNPQRSTUVWXYZ`, recently removed: `0IOL` (no confusion).
 About 1.000.000 codes available.

 This version is just a single html file, that uses no backend for data.
 Data is added inside a script tag as json.
+Add you own backend.

 ![displ.png](img/displ.jpg?raw=true "Sample")